PedanticHacker/ReChess/README.md

 *Selecting a move from the table view.*

-![Position analysis](https://github.com/user-attachments/assets/a7d3137a-fe5c-404a-bc3d-f0dbe76259be "Position analysis") *Analyzing a position with the default Stockfish 17 engine.*
+![Position analysis](https://github.com/user-attachments/assets/a7d3137a-fe5c-404a-bc3d-f0dbe76259be "Position analysis") *Analyzing a chessboard position for the best move.*

 ![Pawn promotion](https://github.com/user-attachments/assets/9c922ee8-2633-49ca-9f04-7ec2c1ebcb14 "Pawn promotion") *Promoting a white pawn to a queen, a rook, a bishop, or a knight.*